Lynx-Huang/allxonTest/docs/Build a Plugin Package.md

     ├── ...
 ```

-This project separate installed files by platform, all files under `resource_dir_[PLATFORM]` will be installed under target device.
+This project separates the installed files by platform.
+All files under `resource_dir_[PLATFORM]` are installed under the target device.

-You have to implement `install_plugIN.sh`, `uninstall_plugIN.sh` yourself.
-We will set installation path to environment variable `ALLXON_PLUGIN_DIR` when the script be called.
-So that you can install all you need under `ALLXON_PLUGIN_DIR`, same as windows.
+Please note that you have to implement `install_plugIN.sh` and `uninstall_plugIN.sh` by yourself.
+When the script is called,  an installation path to the environment variable `ALLXON_PLUGIN_DIR` is set.
+You can install all you need under `ALLXON_PLUGIN_DIR`, the same as in Windows.

 :::caution
-If you want, you don't necessary to follow installation path `ALLXON_PLUGIN_DIR`.
-At least, you must place `uninstall_plugIN.sh` under `ALLXON_PLUGIN_DIR`.
+Optionally, you can choose not to follow the installation path `ALLXON_PLUGIN_DIR`.
+However, you need to at least place `uninstall_plugIN.sh` under `ALLXON_PLUGIN_DIR`.

 :::

 <Tabs>